ethanvillalovoz/latex-resume-template/README.md

 ## 🚀 Introduction

 A clean, ATS-friendly, and professional LaTeX resume template designed for clarity, impact, and easy customization.

-Perfect for students, early-career professionals, and anyone who wants a modern, one-page resume.
+Perfect for students, early-career professionals, and anyone who wants a modern, one-page resume — all editable directly on **Overleaf**.

 ---